Windows 7 & Server 2008 EOL

 Microsoft Windows 7 and Server 2008 R2 End Of Life: What You Need To Know

-Microsoft will officially retire Windows 7 and Windows Server 2008 R2 from their support on January 14, 2020.
-After this date Microsoft will no longer release any security patches for Windows 7 or Windows Server 2008 R2, which will effectively make it non-‐compliant with HIPAA/HITECH.
-Any practice that continues to run on this platform beyond this date will expose their data to cyber vulnerabilities and are subject to HIPAA non-‐ compliance penalties.
+Microsoft has officially retired Windows 7 and Windows Server 2008 R2 from their support as of January 14, 2020.
+Microsoft will no longer release any security patches for Windows 7 or Windows Server 2008 R2, which will effectively make it non‐compliant with HIPAA/HITECH.
+Any practice that continues to run on this platform will expose their data to cyber vulnerabilities and are subject to HIPAA non-compliance penalties.

 What Does This Mean For You...

 To ensure your system remains HIPAA compliant you will need to contact us at email@example.com as soon as possible to review your current computer infrastructure.